 “Could you help?”

 “You mean buck the system?
-Take from them one of their greatest prizes, a two-war hero, and destroy any future prospect of personal promotion or advancement in the process?”
+Take from high and mighty one of their greatest occasions, the funeral of a two-war hero.
+Deny the self-righteous and the sanctimonious their greatest stage for delivering two-faced pretensions in sonorous tones and destroy any future prospect of personal promotion or advancement?”

 Jerry took a long slow swig of his coffee and held it in his mouth.
 He swirled his mug while he swallowed slowly.
 Pursing his lips he nodded his head a couple of time as if weighing up the odds before he said, “Yeah … I can do that.
 When were you thinking?”

 “As soon as practical.
 It’s what Jack wanted.
 He only stayed with the Air Force because they had the best planes.”